dimitry-ishenko-casparcg/osc/README.md

 ## OSC Client

-OSC client -- the one transmitting the packets -- will usually:
+OSC client—the one transmitting the packets—will usually:

  - create a message and/or bundle;
  - construct a packet from it;